jdbedics/dbthandbook/03-individual.Rmd

 ## Call or text Jamie

-* Please do not hesitate to call or text Jamie with any concerns or questions.
+* Please do not hesitate to text Jamie to discuss a case.
+Do not include any identifying information in the text.